Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 On top of that, link posts that lead to “low-quality web page experiences” such as a lack of actual content, excessive or disruptive ads, or sexual/shocking images will have their rank decreased as well.

-Finally, Facebook also considers how many people click on the link and then engage with the post afterward.
+Facebook also considers how many people click on the link and then engage with the post afterward.
 If more people engage after seeing the linked content, that’s a signal they liked it or at least found it interesting.

 If you follow these guidelines for your link posts, they’ll end up at the top of people’s feeds and fetch you tons of organic reach.
 So don’t link to clickbait or spammy pages, keep your website’s load times low and share links your audience will find relevant and engaging.

-15. Try a user generated content campaign
+15. Try user-generated content

 If a user likes your brand enough to create content featuring it, that’s a major trust signal to other users.
-People are also just more interested in content their friends and family produce than branded messaging.
+People are just more interested in content their friends and family produce than branded messaging.

 To get people excited about making UGC that involves your brand, try one of these ideas: